v1.3.0

 CLI installed and logged into your organization kubectl

-installed with the kubecontext of your self-hosted Space cluster.
+installed with the kubecontext of your self-hosted Space cluster.- A

 Create a new UPBOUND_SPACE_NAME